ReactiveCocoa/ReactiveCocoa/README.md

 By combining signals, software can be written declaratively, without the need for code that continually observes and updates values.

-A text field can be directly set to always show the current timestamp, for example, instead of using additional code that watches the clock and updates the text field every second.
+For example, a text field can be bound to the latest time, even as it changes, instead of using additional code that watches the clock and updates the text field every second.
 It works much like KVO, but with blocks instead of overriding `-observeValueForKeyPath:ofObject:change:context:`.